Chart Color Schemes

 Clayfield features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Clayfield's dwelling structure, as per the latest Census, consisted of 37.2% houses and 62.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 36.5% houses and 63.6% other dwellings.
-Home ownership in Clayfield was at 24.8%, with mortgaged dwellings at 31.2% and rented ones at 44.1%.
-The median monthly mortgage repayment in the area was $2,000, below Brisbane metro's average of $2,167.
-Median weekly rent in Clayfield was $350, compared to Brisbane metro's $410.
-Nationally, Clayfield's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+In Clayfield, as per the latest Census, 37.2% of dwellings were houses, with the remaining 62.8% comprising semi-detached homes, apartments, and other types of dwellings.
+In contrast, Brisbane metropolitan area had 36.5% houses and 63.6% other dwellings.
+Home ownership in Clayfield stood at 24.8%, with mortgaged dwellings at 31.2% and rented ones at 44.1%.
+The median monthly mortgage repayment was $2,000, lower than Brisbane's average of $2,167.
+Median weekly rent in Clayfield was $350, compared to Brisbane's $410.
+Nationally, Clayfield's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing